ttmgr/Wetland_Health/dna_shotgun_analysis_pipeline.md

 done
 ```

 Based on your scripts, the AMR gene-pathogen linkage was actually done using **Minimap2 alignment to NT database followed by MEGAN taxonomic classification**, not DIAMOND/Kraken2 directly on AMR contigs.
-Let me update those sections:

 ### 15. AMR Gene-Pathogen Linkage Analysis